gii-is-DP1/dp1-2020-g2-07/readme.md

   * User: juanma
   * Pass: hola

+ In order to enable new employees and clients, you will need the spa email, where the new user alert will be sent
+ * Email: spa.dp2020 _at_ gmail _dot_ com
+ * Pass: hola_12345

 ## 📝 License
 The Spring PetClinic sample application is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).